Sebastian Barry: Personal life

 Barry lives in County Wicklow with his wife, actor and screenwriter Alison Deegan.

 In 2001, Barry established his personal and professional archive at the Harry Ransom Center at the University of Texas in Austin.
 More than 60 boxes of papers document his diverse writing career and range of creative output, which includes drawings, poetry, short stories, novels, essays, and scripts.

 Recognition and awards

 Barry was elected a Fellow of the Royal Society of Literature in 2009.
-He is a member of Aosdána.
+He is a member of Aosdána, having been elected in 1989.
 He has been awarded honorary degrees from the University of East Anglia (2010), NUI Galway (2012), and the Open University (2014).

 He has an Alumni Award from Trinity College, Dublin, and in 2022 was made an honorary fellow of Trinity College.